 Transcend conflict with restorative practices

-Restorative practices for dispute resolution are modeled after restorative justice, which is an alternative dispute resolution model that focuses on the needs of the individuals who have been harmed by someone else’s actions, as well as the needs of the community of people who were directly or indirectly harmed.
+Restorative practices as a conflict intervention approach are modeled after restorative justice, which is an alternative dispute resolution model that focuses on the needs of the individuals who have been harmed by someone else’s actions, as well as the needs of the community of people who were directly or indirectly harmed.
 Restorative justice differs from more punitive approaches to dispute resolution where the main objective is to punish the offending party, seeking instead to involve the offending party in repairing the harm his or her actions caused and restoring as much normalcy as possible to the harmed party.
 To accomplish this, the harmed party takes an active role in the process, while the person who caused the harm is encouraged to take responsibility for his or her actions — to repair the harm.
 Restorative practices can be implemented in a variety of setting including criminal justice, corporations, communities, religions organizations and nonprofits, and in families experiencing conflict.
 The following are two conflict interventions frequently implemented in a restorative process.

 Peace-building Circles: Peacemaking circles, or dialogue circles, provide an opportunity for groups to exchange stories and build common ground.
 These shared explorations often enable groups to identify and explore creative solutions to their conflicts as well as develop and nurture strong bonds in both personal and professional relationships.
 Peacemaking circles are ideal for creating a space that fosters collaboration in healing and/or decision-making.
 There are several types of peacemaking circles, each designed to meet a specific need.